 This is an open backcountry course- look out for other people, cars, atvs, motos, horses, moose, elk, snowmobiles, etc.

 There are no aid stations available in the Salida 3P.
 At each transition station, volunteers will be present and will contact EMS if needed.
 Chaffee County SAR will sweep the race and provide assistance as needed as well.
 The Good Samaritan Rule is in effect throughout the race, with each competitor accepting the responsibility to assist another.

 Have a plan to collect and very clearly label your gear at each exchange.
 Labeling each individual piece of gear is highly recommended as well.
 A friend or family member may collect your gear at each exchange.
 If needed, skis from Transition 1 and bikes from Transition 2 will be transported to the finish by 3P volunteers/Absolute Bikes.
 Absolute Bikes and Salida 3P are not responsible for lost or stolen items, but many folks with lost gear have success finding their gear by posting on the Salida 3P facebook group.

 Support crews are not allowed, although friends and family may watch along public roads.
 Absolutely no parking will be allowed on Highway 50.
-On the bike portion, note that the first 3 miles of Section 1 aren’t accessible by vehicle and none of Section 2 is accessible by vehicle.
+On the bike portion, note that the first 3 miles of Section 1 after the highway crossing aren’t accessible by vehicle and none of Section 2 is accessible by vehicle.

-As per Forest Service rules, dogs must be leashed.
+If support crews have dogs, Forest Service rules state dogs must be leashed.
 Violators will be disqualified.
 Please pick up after your dog 🙂